Last updated: Dec. 18, 2020

 We welcome your application and remind prospective students that test scores are optional for both the Ph.D. and MLIS program applications.

-Test scores are required for applicants to the MSIM program; however, those meeting at least one of the following criteria will be exempt from the test score requirement:
+Test scores are required for applicants to the MSIM program; however, those meeting at least one of the following criteria are exempt from the test score requirement:

 - Applying to the Mid-Career MSIM degree option